‘Know It All’ Millennials Being Hospitalized!

 By Friday, the DeSantis got the message and closed the beaches in Broward and Palm Beach County and advised his residents to listen to the Centers for Disease Control and Prevention’s (CDC) guidelines on social distancing if going to the state’s other beaches.

 Florida’s restaurants and nightclubs will also be shut down for the next month.

-On March 17, University of Tampa switched to online classes.
+On March 17, the University of Tampa switched to online classes.

 12-Year-Old Atlanta Girl ‘Battling For Her Life’ After Testing Positive For Coronavirus